Nila Gopaul is the Editor and Publisher of The Westcoast Reader. Her background is in Communications, Education, Leadership and Management.

 Nila holds two teaching certificates and a Master’s Degree in Education (Curriculum Development

 She has taught at several post-secondary institutions in Canada.

 In the U.S. she was a valued faculty member at Harvard University Institute for English Language Programs.
 Her international teaching experience includes contracts in Qatar, the UAE, China and Japan.

 For over 10 years, Nila operated her own English language school and tutoring service.
 She enjoyed working with high school students and adults and misses being in the classroom.
-She is a news and fitness junkie, loves traveling, movies and reading books.
+She is a news and fitness junkie, loves travelling, CBC radio and reading books.

 In Canada, Nancy volunteers for Seniors organizations and coaches ESL students.
 She is Vice-President of Tembo-Kenya, a Canadian charitable organization which specializes in education and community projects. www.tembokenya.org

 Patti-Lea Ryan is the Assistant to the Editor of The Westcoast Reader.
 Patti brings 25 years’ administrative experience in British Columbia post secondary institutions to the team.
 She runs the day-to-day operations of The Westcoast Reader.